Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 #### Agent-specific properties

-The following properties apply to any .NET agent-wide configurations. <!-- More words here... -->
+The following properties apply to any .NET Core agent-wide configurations. <!-- More words here... -->

   * **dotnet**: